A Smashing 2016 CES Report

 With all this power-packed tech, both price point and simplicity will be major factors in mass market adoption.
 Most smart home tech seemed to fall into the magical price point of $199 – $299.
 With consumers’ available spending power being stretched with bare necessities such as health and child care, and data showing a dwindling middle class, will these macroeconomic forces enable mass adoption for pricey household gizmos?
 Those products that save consumers money and pay for themselves will be the winners, with those nice-to-haves like smart phone controlled espresso machines finding limited market appeal with affluent early adopters.

 Last quarter saw more sales than at any time in the last 15 years.
 Cars are red hot again.
-With Tesla reshaping the sales experience, and a mysterious competitor named Faraday Future unveiling a really sleek competitor, cars are driving consumer excitement.
+With Tesla reshaping the sales experience, and many wondering how to buy Tesla shares in the UK, a mysterious competitor named Faraday Future unveiling a really sleek competitor, cars are driving consumer excitement.
 Meanwhile, tech companies highlighted big displays from companies like Harman and Nvidia, whose chips and software could power the self-driving cars of tomorrow.

 4. Get Real – Virtually